erictleung/pyblack/README.md

 **For formatting an entire active document**, in your text editor, have your cursor in an open document you want to format.
 Then navigate in RStudio to Addins \> PYBLACK \> Style active file with black.

+There is a third option available to change indentation from 4 spaces to 2 spaces.
+This does not require or use black to work.

 ## Configuration